fermi-ad/phoebus-fnal/README.md

 - Fermilab specific source code, including Phoebus/ACsys interface
 - Set of install and build scripts to setup FNAL-phoebus product on the FNAL controls/internal n/w.
-- Settings and configuration needed to run cs-studio effectively on the FNAL n/w.
+- For production settings and configuration files, see **epics-controls/Config/CSS/Phoebus**

 ## Build Requirements
-- Java/JDK 17 or later, full JDK distribution including *javac* compiler.
+- Java/JDK 17 or later, with full JDK distribution including *javac* compiler.
 Recommended JDK 21
 - mvn maven 3.8.6 or later
 - Access to https://github.com

--
-- Phoebus source code `git clone https://github.com/ControlSystemStudio/phoebus.git lib/phoebus`

 ## Install and Build phoebus-fnal

 A full build will include at least 2GB of disk space, so find an appropriate area.
+The instructions below were run on node _vclx4_ in a private directory on the **/scratch** disk partition.

 ### If you are building inside the AD network set up an ssh tunnel to the outside world from your build node: